Overview

 var sheet = SpreadsheetApp.getActiveSpreadsheet().getActiveSheet();

-var workflowId = 'YOUR_WORKFLOW_ID'; // Add Kadoa workflow ID
+var workflowId = "YOUR_WORKFLOW_ID"; // Add Kadoa workflow ID

-var apiKey = 'YOUR_API_KEY'; // Add Kadoa API key
+var apiKey = "YOUR_API_KEY"; // Add Kadoa API key

-var url = `https://api.kadoa.com/v3/workflows/${workflowId}/data`;
+var baseUrl = `https://api.kadoa.com/v4/workflows/${workflowId}/data`;

 var headers = {

-"x-api-key": apiKey
+"x-api-key": apiKey,

 };